planetlabs/notebooks/CONTRIBUTING.md

     $> pytest tests/test_notebooks.py --notebooks "$(grep -rl import <package> jupyter-notebooks/)"
    ```

-## Automated Running and Skipping
+## Skipping Notebooks

-To enable validation of the Docker image, every notebook should run successfully
+Some notebooks are purposefully skipped in the validation process because they
-when run from the command line.
-For notebooks where that just is not possible,
+do not run successfully from the command line.
+These notebooks are specified in
-the notebooks can be excluded from automated running by adding its path to
-`tests/skip_notebooks`.
-Excluding a notebook from automated running
-means that it is excluded from Docker Image validation. **If a notebook is
-skipped, it will not be guaranteed to be supported by the Docker image.**

-Skipping of notebooks within `skip_notebooks` can be achieved with by adding the
+[tests/skip_notebooks](tests/skip_notebooks).
+Skipping of notebooks within
-`--no-skip` option to the pytest command.
+`skip_notebooks` can be disabled by adding the `--no-skip` option to the pytest
+command.